SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this work, we have presented a large-scale dataset showing unprecedented scale in point-wise annotation of point cloud sequences.
 We provide a range of different baseline experiments for three tasks: (i) semantic segmentation using a single scan, (ii) semantic segmentation using multiple scans, and (iii) semantic scene completion.
-These experimental results revealed limitations of the baselines, which need to be addressed by the research community.

 In future work, we plan to provide also instance-level annotation over the whole sequence, \ie, we want to distinguish different objects in a scan, but also identify the same object over time.
 This will enable to investigate temporal instance segmentation over sequences.
 However, we also see potential for other new tasks based on our labeling effort, such as the evaluation of semantic SLAM.